SV Eau Too – October 17, 2016. I’m 8 days at sea now.

 6AM.
 I text my Tarifa friends with a photo of the chart plotter.
 3G is working well.
 We’re 17 miles away from Gibraltar.
 With an average speed of 6 knots we’ll be passing the Strait in a few hours.
 My watch is finished so I crash to sleep.
 I’m on again at 10.00.

-I hear a familiar sound.
-The sound of the easterly levante wind zoofing around.
-I hop out of bed, climb into the cockpit and catch the sunrise when I look over to portside(live shakey insta video update).
-Looking starboard side, I see the rock of Gibraltar.
 I scan the horizon and there’s dozens of tankers around, most of them ‘not under command,’ and many leisure fishing boats.
 It’s Sunday and there’s a full moon.
 Full moon means more fish closer to the surface.
 It’s awesome to see Gibraltar from a different perspective.
 Usually I drive past it on the other side when I go to Tarifa to kitesurf and see my friends there.

 I just came off watch 2 hours earlier but I’m too excited to go back to bed.
 We’re sailing into another continent today AND along Tarifa, which I’ve made basecamp over the last years.
 I already called my friends to get out there and wave from the land.